 All features from the Building plan, plus:

-All in all, I was impressed with Instapage.
-The landing page editor is quite easy to use, especially for users who are already comfortable with the WordPress block editor.
+All in all, I’m impressed by Instapage.
+The landing page editor is quite easy to use, especially for users who are already comfortable with the WordPress Editor.
 Despite this, the builder is jam-packed with features that allow you to customize every aspect of your page, including the code if you’re so inclined.

-Similarly, the A/B testing tool allows you to create tests with several variations in a matter of minutes.
-You can even create multiple experiments around a single page.
+Similarly, the A/B testing tool allows you to create tests with several variations in a matter of minutes, and you can even create multiple experiments around a single page.

 The one potential drawback of Instapage is cost.
-At $199/month for the basic features, Instapage is definitely on the higher end of landing page builders.
-Instapage claims to this cost by offering unique features like conversion rate tracking, as well as extensive support through their customer support managers and design reviews, but I’m not sure I’m convinced.
+At $199 a month for the basic features, Instapage is definitely on the higher end of landing page builders.
+Instapage claims this cost is justified by its unique features, such as conversion rate tracking, as well as extensive support through its customer support managers and design reviews, but I’m not sure I’m convinced.

 Thrive Architect comes with the following features:

-- Specialized blocks for things like pricing tables, lead generation forms, and more
+- Specialized blocks for things such as pricing tables, lead generation forms and more.

 The Thrive Suite

-Thrive Architect is sold as part of the Thrive Suite, a collection of WordPress tools that can help you expand your online business in a variety of ways.
+Thrive Architect is sold as part of the Thrive Suite [update: now also available separately], a collection of WordPress tools that can help you to expand your online business in a variety of ways.

 Here’s a quick overview of the tools included:

-- Thrive Architect.
-This is the page builder we’ll be looking at in this article.
-Technically you can build any kind of page with it, but the tool offers several features specifically for building landing pages.
+- Thrive Architect: This is the page builder I’ll be looking at in this article.
+Technically, you can build any kind of page with it, but the tool offers several features specifically for building landing pages.

-- Thrive Optimize.
-You can use this tool to conduct A/B testing for any page, including pages created in Thrive Architect.
+- Thrive Optimize: You can use this tool to conduct A/B testing for any page, including those created in Thrive Architect.

-The full range of tools in the Thrive Suite is an important factor in the debate of Instapages vs Thrive Architect, since Instapages is sold as a solo tool.
+The full range of tools in the Thrive Suite is an important factor in this comparison, since Instapage is sold as a solo tool.